Skip to main content

 vdb 253:16 0 10G 0 disk

-3. Check the file system type of the attached volume.
+3. Check which file system is used on the attached volume.

 Check file system type (ext4)